The See of Things

 With Grandpa, we lived in a world of “you’re gonna,” none of which ever came true.
 But you couldn’t tell that to Grandpa.
 The way he said it, made the things he warned about as probable in his mind as stepping on a viper in the glades, which none of us had done either.
 It seemed unfair that only the babies and old men in our family got to fight, and therefore had a place to know even if they didn't know how.

-I asked Nana once if you had to prepare to go to the place you know and don’t know how, and she said that preparing didn’t matter much.
+I asked Nana once if you have to prepare to go to the place you know and don’t know how, and she said that preparing didn’t matter much.
 Preparedness only got a person so far, far enough to know, it wasn’t how you reached there.
-To get to such a place only happens when you had nothing left, no thinkable next step or prayer but you knew you needed to make a choice.
-That’s how people ended up on their way to the place they know but not how.
+Getting to such a place only happens when you had nothing left, no thinkable next step or prayer but you knew you needed to make a choice.
+That’s how people ended up on their way to the place you know and don’t know how.

 “As sudden as sneezing,” she’d say, noting how big my eyes had become.